Sorry, but Dr. LeBlanc’s lecture was canceled – we hope to reschedule it in the Fall

-AMERICAN RESEARCH CENTER IN EGYPT/NEW YORK CHAPTER IN ASSOCIATION WITH THE CLASSICAL STUDIES DEPARTMENT OF COLUMBIA UNIVERSITY.
+THE AMERICAN RESEARCH CENTER IN EGYPT/NEW YORK CHAPTER IN ASSOCIATION WITH THE INSTITUTE FOR THE STUDY OF THE ANCIENT WORLD PRESENTS THE FOLLOWING.

 The American Research Center in Egypt, New York Chapter (ARCE/NY) in co-sponsorship with the Classical Studies Department of Columbia University presents the following lecture in its Winter/Spring 2020 Lecture Series: